The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 - As one might expect, people wearing nothing but socks, shoes and bike helmets can look pretty funny.
 The sights put a lot of smiles on onlookers’ faces.

-And here’s a piece of trivia: Did you know that it’s not illegal for women to go topless in public?
+And here’s a piece of trivia: Did you know that it’s not illegal for women to go topless in public in Canada?
 Nobody (or almost nobody) ever does.
 It’s not a crime to do so though.
 Not wearing anything on the bottom half of one’s body, however, will get you in trouble with the law (unless you are participating in the World Naked Bike Ride).

 Tips and Advice